-SETTINGS × Generate Settings Package Download Settings Package Save All Settings to USB Restore Settings Restore All Settings from USB Click on "Generate Settings Package" settings to start collecting system CLOSE
+SETTINGS × Generate Settings Package Download Settings Package Save All Settings to USB Restore Settings Restore All Settings from USB Click on "Generate Settings Package" to settings o start collecting system CLOSE

 • Firmware Update: Update the Firmware from a Firmware file located on the connected computer.
 Refer to "Firmware Update" on page 109.